 … You’re bored, exhausted, and restless.
 Staying in the same job for another ten or twenty years feels like a prison sentence to you.

-You find yourself looking back over your career and feeling regret about what you could have done if you had made different choices.
+… You find yourself looking back over your career and regretting what you could have done if you had made different choices.

-You’re shocked at how quickly the late 20 or 25 years has flown by and how much of your time and energy was spent on advancing your career, positioning yourself to get better jobs and promotions.
+… You’re shocked at how quickly the last 20 or 25 years have gone and how much of your time and energy was spent on advancing your career to get better jobs and promotions.

-You enjoy making money, of course, but lately money has become less of a motivator.
-You know now that money doesn’t bring happiness and you shake your head in disbelief when you think about the crummy jobs you took (or stayed in) because of the money.
+… Money has become less of a motivator, and you shake your head in disbelief when you think about the crummy jobs you took (or stayed in) because of the money.